ver-priyanka/ver-priyanka/README.md

-## Hi!
-I'm Priyanka
+## Hi, I'm Priyanka!

-★ EECS @ UC Berkeley
+🎓 EECS Sophomore @ UC Berkeley
-★ Passionate about hardware, embedded systems, and robotics
+🌱 Passionate about hardware, embedded systems, & robotics for social good and healthcare

 <!--
 **ver-priyanka/ver-priyanka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.